 Syrian Refugee Camps

-Approximately 40 Australian children are interned within Kurdish held refugee camps in Syria.
+This issue remains current with approximately 40 Australian children interned within Kurdish held refugee camps in Syria.
 The children are innocent victims of war when their mothers (either voluntarily or forcibly) followed their fathers from Australia into Syria and Iraq in their quest to become Islamic State fighters.
 Most of the fathers are now dead or imprisoned.

 The camps are tent cities in a harsh environment with little access to health services and no education programs.
 Occupants are reliant on NGOs for basic services.